2003 Argentine general election

-Argentina held a presidential election on Sunday, 27 April 2003.
-Turnout was 78.2%.
-No one presidential candidate gained enough votes to win outright, but the scheduled runoff was cancelled when former president and first-round winner Carlos Menem pulled out just 4 days before the planned runoff on 18 May, handing the presidency to runner-up, Santa Cruz Province Governor Néstor Kirchner of the Front for Victory.
-Legislative elections were held on 12 dates, 27 April, 24 August, 31 August, 7 September, 14 September, 28 September, 5 October, 19 October, 26 October, 9 November, 16 November and 23 November.
+General elections were held in Argentina on 27 April 2003.
+No presidential candidate received enough votes to win outright, but the scheduled runoff was cancelled when former president and first-round winner Carlos Menem pulled out just four days before the planned runoff on 18 May, handing the presidency to runner-up, Santa Cruz Province Governor Néstor Kirchner of the Front for Victory.
+Legislative elections were held on twelve dates, 27 April, 24 August, 31 August, 7 September, 14 September, 28 September, 5 October, 19 October, 26 October, 9 November, 16 November and 23 November.
 As of 2023, this marked the last time that both the president-elect and vice president-elect ticket were both men.

 Background

 For the first time since the return of democracy in 1983, the Justicialist Party (PJ) failed to agree on a single presidential candidate.
 Three credible Peronist candidates ran in the election: center-right former President Carlos Menem, center-left Santa Cruz Province Governor Néstor Kirchner, and centrist former president Adolfo Rodríguez Saá.
 None were officially supported by the party, though President Eduardo Duhalde publicly endorsed Governor Kirchner on January 15, 2003.
 The PJ suspended its January 24 convention, opting to allow the three contenders to run on the Peronist mantle.
 None of the candidates were allowed to use the traditional Peronist iconography in detriment of the others.

 For the first time since 1916, the UCR did not field a presidential candidate.
 After the political collapse at the peak of the economic crisis that led to the resignation of President Fernando de la Rúa at the end of 2001, popular support for the UCR was at historically low levels.
 Two strong former members of the UCR founded parties based on their politics: Congresswoman Elisa Carrió founded a left-of-center party, the ARI, and economist Ricardo López Murphy founded a right-wing one, Recreate for Growth.

 These five strong candidates were practically tied in all the pre-election polls.
 Menem obtained the most votes in the first round, but far short of a first-round victory (about 24%), so a runoff election against Kirchner was required, and was scheduled for May 18.
 However, after two terms in office from 1989 to 1999, Menem's popularity remained very low.
 All signs pointed to a record victory for Kirchner (polls showed him leading Menem by anywhere from a 35 to a 50% margin).
 Rather than face a humiliating defeat, Menem withdrew from the runoff on May 14, a move that was roundly criticized by the other candidates.
 The courts refused to authorize a new election, and also refused to sanction a runoff between Kirchner and López Murphy (though the latter let it be known he would not take part in any case).
 Finally, Congress sanctioned Kirchner as president-elect, with the lowest vote share ever recorded for a president in a free election.